cirosantilli/linux-cheat/lsb.md

 LSB does however specifies many more tools than POSIX and supports almost all base tools used by user friendly applications found in distributions.

+The Linux foundation was separate from the LSB in the past, and used to be called: <https://en.wikipedia.org/wiki/Open_Source_Development_Labs>

 ## POSIX compliance

 LSB is highly POSIX compliant, and it states that it is on of its long term goals meant to become fully POSIX compatible